-Americans want Trump to focus on healthcare first: poll
+Americans want Trump to focus on healthcare first

-NEW YORK - Healthcare is the top issue Americans want Donald Trump to address during his first 100 days in the White House, according to a Reuters/Ipsos poll released on Thursday, an apparent rebuke of outgoing President Barack Obama's signature reform, Obamacare.
+NEW YORK - Healthcare is the top issue Americans want Donald Trump to address during his first 100 days in the White House, according to a Reuters/Ipsos poll released on Thursday, reflecting apparent frustration over rising costs for prescription drugs and medical coverage.

 Some 21 percent of Americans want Trump to focus on the healthcare system when he enters the White House on Jan.
 20, according to the Nov.
 9-14 poll, conducted in the week after the Republican won the U.S. presidential election.

-Note: (This version of the story was corrected to remove reference to Obamacare in first paragraph)